Symbiota2/Symbiota2-php/docs/plugin/initial_considerations.md

     either through utilizing API endpoints in the backend, or services or components in the frontend, must be defined as a dependency.
 Dependencies are defined within the [plugin config file](./plugin_config.html).

-- **Backend components of your plugin** -
+- **Backend elements of your plugin** -
-    If your plugin is going to include backend components, including additions to the data schema, it is good to consider the architecture of these components and how they will integrate within the greater Symbiota2 architecture.
+    If your plugin is going to include backend elements, including additions to the data schema, it is good to consider the architecture of these elements and how they will integrate within the greater Symbiota2 architecture.
 Symbiota2 uses the [API Platform Framework](https://api-platform.com/){:target="_blank"}, which utilizes the [Symfony Framework](https://symfony.com/doc/current/index.html){:target="_blank"}, in its backend.
-So all backend components must adhere to both of those frameworks.
+So all backend elements must adhere to both of those frameworks.

-- **Frontend components of your plugin** -
+- **Frontend elements of your plugin** -
-    If your plugin is going to include frontend components, it is good to consider the architecture of these components as well and how they will integrate within the greater Symbiota2 architecture.
-Symbiota2 uses the [Angular Framework](https://angular.io/){:target="_blank"}, in its frontend.
-So all frontend components must adhere to this frameworks.
+    If your plugin is going to include frontend elements, it is good to consider the architecture of these elements as well and how they will integrate within the greater Symbiota2 architecture.
+Symbiota2 uses the [Angular Framework](https://angular.io/){:target="_blank"}, in its frontend, so all frontend elements must adhere to this frameworks.

 ### [Back to index](./index.html)